kahikatea standing tallest in the swamp forest

 Habitat

 Lowland alluvial basins, swampy river flats, and poorly drained coastal areas.
 Specialists of the silt.
-While they can grow on dry land, they are at their most dominant in wet, anaerobic mud where other giants would simply drown.
+Dominant in wet, anaerobic mud where other giants would drown.

 Range

-Found throughout the North and South Islands, Stewart Island, and the Chatham Islands in lowland alluvial basins, swampy river flats, and poorly drained coastal areas.
-Most common in Waikato, Hauraki Plains, Manawatu, and West Coast.
+Found throughout the North and South Islands, Stewart Island, and the Chatham Islands.
+Most common in Waikato, Hauraki Plains, Manawatu, and West Coast in lowland alluvial basins.

 Endemism